mapsforge/mapsforge/docs/Getting-Started-Developers.md

 As an open source project, we welcome new contributors and appreciate your help.

 Before you start working on an unresolved issue or try to implement a new feature, please contact us via our public [mapsforge-dev](https://groups.google.com/group/mapsforge-dev) mailing list.

-You may also create a new issue or comment on an existing one to describe your ideas.
+You may also create a new issue on [Github](https://github.com/mapsforge/mapsforge/issues) or comment on an existing one to describe your ideas.
 We will then discuss the best way to realize your proposal and figure out how we can help you to get started quickly.

-If you are only requesting a small change in the code, you may attach a patch file to the corresponding issue.
+If you are only requesting a small change in the code, you may attach a patch file to the corresponding issue, but it is best to create a pull request on Github.
 Make sure that your patch is derived from the latest version in our repository, otherwise we might be unable to apply it.
 Please follow our code and style conventions.
-Detailed information about them can be found in the [[Project Conventions|Project conventions]] article.
+Detailed information about them can be found in the [Project Conventions](Project-Conventions.md) article.

-Besides writing code, improving our written documentation and keeping our issue tracker up-to-date is equally important.
-Participating in this way, you are required to have a [Google account](https://accounts.google.com/).
-We will grant potentially required permissions on individual basis and request.

 Please note that the mapsforge project is licenced under the [GNU LGPL3 licence](http://www.gnu.org/licenses/lgpl.html).
 Thus, all your contributions are going to be published under this license.